 You’ve probably had someone say this expression to you at some point in your life.
 They may have said it to you in an endearing attempt to console you about a disappointment that you were facing.
 Something you really wanted to happen did not pan out the way you hoped it would.

 The aftershock of the disappointment might have put you in an emotional fog, making it difficult for you to comprehend why things happened the way that they did.
 You may have lacked the objectivity and foresight to makes sense of anything in those immediate moments.

 Even if your emotions were stable, the narrow perspective of your ego made it tough to understand the purpose behind your trials and tribulations.
-It’s hard to trust important forces that might be discreetly working in our favor when we’ve overly attached to our desires.

 For a significant part of my life, I’ve struggled to take a stand on whether the events that occurred in life really do happen for a reason or if they are all just random occurrences.